prefix-dev/pixi/README.md

 * Improve docs, examples and user experience

 # Installation
-You can install `pixi` as a binary from the releases.
 `pixi` can be installed on macOS, Linux, and Windows.
 The provided scripts will automatically download the latest version of `pixi`, extract it, and move the `pixi` binary to `~/.pixi/bin`.
 If this directory does not already exist, the script will create it.